 Lof 10, Flat B, 1 U Lam Terrace, Sheung Wan, Hong Kong, p.
 2540 2210

 17. Stazione Novella

-Inspired by the simple Italian wine bars found around the train station in Florence, Stazione Novella serves delicious paninis, Redback coffee and delicious drinks from its great location in SoHo, Central.
-The restaurant encourages dogs and their humans to come down, hang out and do some people/dog watching.
+Inspired by the simple Italian wine bars found around the train station in Florence, Stazione Novella serves delicious paninis, Redback coffee, and delicious drinks from its great location in SoHo.
+The restaurant encourages dogs and their humans to come down, hang out, and do some people- and dog-watching.

 18. Mint & Basil

 With branches across town, dogs are welcome at a number of Classified outlets, including Sheung Wan, Happy Valley, Repulse Bay, and Stanley.
-Offering a selection of over 100 boutique wines, gourmet style coffees, homemade breads and speciality cheeses from England, Ireland, Italy, Spain, Holland and Switzerland, there’s also a breakfast menu, a brunch menu and a kids’ menu for the whole family – including the hound – to enjoy.
+Offering a selection of over 100 boutique wines, gourmet style coffees, homemade breads, and speciality cheeses from England, Ireland, Italy, Spain, Holland, and Switzerland, there are also a breakfast menu, a brunch menu, and a kids’ menu for the whole family – including the hound.

 20. BWC lamma

-A small cafe tucked away on Lamma island that caters to the diets of those who are vegan or vegetarian, BWC lamma is a place where you can sit outside with your dog for a quiet breakfast, lunch or dinner.
+A small cafe tucked away on Lamma island that caters to the diets of those who are vegan or vegetarian, BWC lamma (AKA Bookworm Cafe) is a place where you can sit outside with your dog for a quiet breakfast, lunch, or dinner.
 Enjoy some free WiFi and get lost in the wide range of secondhand books.
 It’s definitely one of the best dog-friendly cafes for herbivores.

 21. The Salted Pig